dart-lang/site-www/src/_guides/language/language-tour.md

 The output is `0` and then `1`, as expected.
 In contrast, the example would print `2` and then `2` in JavaScript.

-If the object that you are iterating over is an Iterable (such as List or Set), you can use the `for-in` form of [iteration](/guides/libraries/library-tour#iteration) if you don't need to know the current iteration counter:
+If the object that you are iterating over is an Iterable (such as List or Set) and if you don't need to know the current iteration counter, you can use the `for-in` form of [iteration](/guides/libraries/library-tour#iteration):

 <?code-excerpt "../null_safety_examples/misc/lib/language_tour/control_flow.dart (collection)"?>
 ```dart